-[39]The genus includes several fruit pests that damage plants used for commercial and subsistence agriculture.
-The mated females oviposit eggs into fruit using a structure called an ovipositor.
-After the eggs hatch, direct damage is caused by larval feeding.
-Secondary damage is caused by the increased susceptibility to opportunistic fruit pathogens resulting from injuries during oviposition into the fruit and feeding damage.
-Ceratitis species are either generalists (polyphagous) or a form of specialist that feeds on a particular species (monophagous) or feeds on a lineage of plant species (i.e. stenophagous and oligophagous).
-The known relationship between Ceratitis species and their host plants is incomplete for many pests.
-Some host-use records are from field observations that still require confirmation on infested fruits and some Ceratitis species may infest a wider range of hosts than currently reported.
+[39]The genus Ceratitis includes species that damage fruits, nuts, and vegetables of plants used for commercial and subsistence agriculture.
+The mated females oviposit eggs into fruit or soft vegetative tissues using a structure called an ovipositor.
+After the eggs hatch, larvae cause direct damage to the fruit (or vegetable) by feeding on it.
+Indirect damage is caused by the increased susceptibility of the plant to opportunistic fruit pathogens resulting from injuries during oviposition into the fruit and from larval feeding damage.
+Ceratitis species can be generalists (polyphagous), specialists that feeds on a particular species (monophagous), or feed on a lineage of plant species (i.e. stenophagous and oligophagous).
+The known relationship between many species of Ceratitis and their host plants is incomplete.
+Some host-use records are from field observations that still require confirmation on infested fruits (see ISPM 37 (Determination of host status of fruit to fruit flies (Tephritidae)) and some Ceratitis species may infest a wider range of hosts than currently reported.